Multiscale Feature Learning Using Co-Tuplet Loss for Offline Handwritten Signature Verification: Proposed Method

+We propose automatic multiscale feature learning to address the limitations of learning from a single branch.
+Here, ``multiscale'' refers to multiple scales (i.e., sizes) of global and dual-orientation regional feature maps.
+By learning complementary feature representations from various spatial scales, our method can effectively handle the challenges posed by high inter-writer similarity and intra-writer variations.
 To capture signature stroke information from the entire image, we first conduct the GAP operation over the feature maps $F52G' \in \mathbb{R}^{C \times H \times W}$ in the global branch, as shown in Fig. \ref{fig2}.
 Subsequently, we use a fully connected (FC) layer with the output dimension of 1,024 to generate the global embedding $f_g$ for a signature image.
-To obtain the final feature representations, instead of using multiple FC layers in the structure proposed in \cite{RN23} that we use as the CNN backbone, we adopt GAP followed by a single FC layer.
-This change reduces the model parameters and addresses overfitting issues \cite{RN45}, resulting in improved performance in our experimental evaluations.
+Instead of using multiple FC layers, we adopt GAP followed by a single FC layer to reduce the model parameters and to address overfitting issues.
 Additionally, we apply L2-Normalization before the output layer to mitigate the impact of scale variability in the data, which enhances training stability and boosts performance.
 The process of global feature learning can be formulated as follows:

 where $\phi$ is the GAP operation, $\eta$ is the FC layer, and $\mathcal{U}^c_g$ is the $c$-th channel of $F52G'$, for $c=1,\ldots,C$.